-February 2016: I have a first authored ICLS 2016 full paper accepted: “The Learning Experiences of Youth Online Information Brokers”
+July 2016: I presented a full paper at The International Conference of the Learning Sciences in Singapore: “The Learning Experiences of Youth Online Information Brokers”

-December 2015: I have a first authored CHI 2016 full paper accepted: “The Evolution of Engagements and Social Bonds During Child-Parent Co-design“
+May 2016: I presented our work at SIGCHI: “The Evolution of Engagements and Social Bonds During Child-Parent Co-design“

 I am an assistant professor of Digital Youthat the Information School at the University of Washington.